Brandon Lowe Player Props: Rays vs. Braves

 Brandon Lowe At The Plate

-- He has hit a home run in 17.0% of his games this season, and 4.3% of his trips to the dish.
+- He has gone deep in nine games this season (16.7%), homering in 4.2% of his chances at the plate.

-- In 16 games this year (30.2%), Lowe has picked up an RBI, and in 11 of those games (20.8%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Lowe has had an RBI in 16 games this year (29.6%), including 11 multi-RBI outings (20.4%).
+He has also driven in three or more of his team's runs in three contests.

-- In 32.1% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (11.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.